-A student who willingly provides assistance not condoned by the University to another student is also in violation, whether or not the student providing the assistance has completed the examination.
+A student who willingly provides to another student assistance not condoned by the University is in violation, whether or not the student providing the assistance has completed the examination.
 It is also a violation to provide essays, reports, and other projects to another student to be presented as that student's work.
-If you help another student commit an act of academic dishonesty, you may also be guilty of a violation, even if the work you submit for yourself is your own work.